panva/node-oidc-provider/docs/README.md

 Cross-Origin Resource Sharing (CORS)

 Specifies a function that determines whether Cross-Origin Resource Sharing (CORS) requests shall be permitted based on the requesting client.
-This function is invoked for each CORS preflight and actual request to evaluate the client's authorization to access the authorization server from the specified origin.
+This function is invoked for each actual CORS request to evaluate the client's authorization to access the authorization server from the specified origin.
+The function receives three arguments: `ctx` (the Koa request context), `origin` (the requesting origin string), and `client` (the resolved Client instance).
+It must return a boolean (or a Promise resolving to one).